scalable-react/scalable-react-boilerplate/README.md

   - SCSS modules
   - Tests for all of the above
   - README.md file that documents the component
+  - GraphQL: If you want, the generator can add collocated queries and mutations using GraphQL / ApolloClient.
+Accept the option to use this feature.
 - Page `npm run generate:page`
   - Name: The name of the route, i.e. Home, which gets converted to `HomePage`
   - Route: the route that corresponds to the page
+  - Container Import: Most of the time, a Route exists only to import a container by the same name.
+This is enabled by default, so make sure to run the container generator if you want to use this feature.

 To run the generators with a list of options, run
 ```